jamesdiacono/Fstyle/README.md

 # Fstyle

 _Fstyle_ is a functional approach to styling web applications. _Fstyle_ lets you parameterise arbitrary CSS, improving modularity without sacrificing control.
-When _Fstyle_ is used in conjuction with a reactivity system, styles can change dynamically.
+When _Fstyle_ is used in conjuction with a reactivity system, styles can <a href="https://james.diacono.com.au/using_fstyle.html">change dynamically</a>.

 _Fstyle_ is in the Public Domain.